LeiBAI/AGCRN/readme.md

 # Adaptive Graph Convolutional Recurrent Network for Traffic Forecasting

-This folder concludes the code and data of our AGCRN model: [Adaptive Graph Convolutional Recurrent Network for Traffic Forecasting](https://arxiv.org/pdf/2007.02842.pdf).
+This folder concludes the code and data of our AGCRN model: [Adaptive Graph Convolutional Recurrent Network for Traffic Forecasting](https://arxiv.org/pdf/2007.02842.pdf), which has been accepted to NeurIPS 2020.

 ## Structure: